wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 	![Azure PHP web site][running-app]

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

-<a name="composer"></a>
-## Enable Composer automation with the Composer extension
+## <a name="composer"></a> Enable Composer automation with the Composer extension

-By default, the git deployment process in Azure doesn't do anything with composer.json, if you have one in your PHP project.
+By default, the git deployment process in App Service doesn't do anything with composer.json, if you have one in your PHP project.
 You can enable composer.json processing during `git push` by enabling the Composer extension.

 1. In your PHP web app's blade in the [Azure portal][management-portal], click **Tools** > **Extensions**.